JavaScript is required

 Implementation considerations

-- Program adaptability: TIC is designed to be adapted to the local context.
+• Program adaptability: TIC is designed to be adapted to the local context.
 School 'champions' work to develop the TIC action plan following the training.
+The program is adaptable for out-of-home care students.

-- Staffing: School staff are required to attend a full day training.
-School staff identified as champions will need to be covered by others while attending a minimum of 3 one-hour sessions.
+• Staffing: School staff are required to attend a full day training delivered face-to-face or online by 2 x mental health clinical consultant facilitators with experience working in youth mental health.
+School staff identified as champions will need to be covered by others while attending a minimum of 3 one-hour online 'champion' sessions.
 However, these times can be flexible around staff availability, minimising the need for backfill.
+The Menu provider and its personnel must not be alone with any school student or group of school students in the classroom or in any other place at the school’s premises without another educator, teacher or teacher’s aide present at all times.

-- Full-day face-to-face training sessions plus 3 online champion sessions to support TIC implementation (with select group of 'champion' staff), or
+• Full-day face-to-face training sessions plus 3 online champion sessions to support TIC implementation (with a select group of 'champion' staff), or

-- 2 x half-day training sessions, online or face-to-face plus 3 online champion sessions to support TIC implementation (with select group of 'champion' staff).
+• 2 x half-day training sessions, online or face-to-face plus 3 online champion sessions to support TIC implementation (with a select group of 'champion' staff).

-- Factors to consider: The maximum number of participants is 40, but the program can be repeated to ensure everyone identified is able to take part.
+• Factors to consider: The minimum number of participants is 10 and the maximum number of participants is 40, but the program can be repeated to make sure everyone identified is able to take part.

 Cost